Printing Terms

 Scrolls

-long sheets of papyrus, parchment, or paper rolled for storage.
+Long sheets of papyrus, parchment, or paper rolled for storage.
 See also papyrus, parchment.

 Self cover